Genes: PRKN (parkin)

 Availability: Available through Horizon Discovery (formerly Sage Labs); TGRL4760; Live.

 This knockout rat model was created at Sage Labs (now Horizon) in collaboration with the Michael J. Fox Foundation.
 It carries a disrupted Park2 gene, which encodes the E3 ligase parkin.
-Homozygous rats exhibit normal behavior and have no significant degeneration of striatal neurons or loss of dopamine (Dave et al., 2014).
+Homozygous rats exhibit only minor behavioral alterations and have no significant degeneration of striatal neurons or loss of dopamine (Dave et al., 2014).
+However, changes in dopaminergic signaling were detected at an early age (Gemechu et al., 2018), as were changes in mitochondria at striatal synapses (Villeneuve et al., 2018).

 The rat Park2 gene was disrupted using zinc finger nuclease (ZFN) technology, in which targeted ZFN RNA was injected into fertilized eggs.
 The ZFNs were engineered to bind to a recognition site sequence in exon 4 of Park2 and cleave the DNA.
 When the resulting double strand break was repaired by non-homologous end joining, a deletion of five base pairs was created in the founder rat.
 This deletion led to a frame shift and the creation of a premature stop codon.
 Parkin mRNA levels were decreased by about half in the brains of Parkin KO rats.
 The protein was undetectable by western blot.

 Homozygous rats appeared normal at birth.
-Their behavior was assessed systematically at four, six, and eight months of age.
-The Parkin KO rats did not have behavioral deficits at any of the ages tested.
-Motor functioning, including gait performance on the Rotarod, was intact.
+At two months, however, male KO rats exhibited a moderate reduction in stereotypic movements, such as scratching and grooming (Gemechu et al., 2018).
+A systematic analysis of their behavior at four, six, and eight months of age, did not reveal any other behavioral deficits at any of the ages tested (Dave et al., 2014).
+Motor functioning, including gait performance on the rotarod, was intact.
+Similarly, sensory responses, including orientation to an olfactory stimulus, were normal.

 Levels of the protein tyrosine phosphatase STEP61 are elevated in the striatum of 12-month-old Parkin KO rats compared with wild-type controls.
 There was no such change in the cortex (Kurup et al., 2015).